ioccc-src/winner/bin/README.md

 ```

-## `winner`
+## `entry`

 An IOCCC entry that won an award for given IOCCC.

-A `winner` has one more more `author`s.
+A `entry` has one more more `author`s.

-Each `winner` is contained under its own directory.
-The parent of the winner directory
+Each `entry` is contained under its own directory.
+The parent of the entry directory
 is the year's directory.

-While in most cases a `winner` consists of files under a `winner` directory,
+While in most cases a `entry` consists of files under a entry's directory,
-there are a few cases where a `winner` directory contains subdirectories.
+there are a few cases where a `entry` directory contains subdirectories.

-Use of subdirectories under a `winner` directory is discouraged and
+Use of subdirectories under a `entry` directory is discouraged and
-may be limited to previous `winner`s that used them.
+may be limited to previous `entry`s that used them.

+NOTE: In the past, the term _winner_ was used in instead of today's term of _entry_.

 ## `year`